wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 ### How do I connect to my cache when clustering is enabled?

-You can connect to your cache using the same  [endpoints  endpoints , ports, and  keys](/documentation/articles/cache-configure/#properties)  keys  that you use when connecting to a cache that does not have clustering enabled.
+You can connect to your cache using the same [endpoints, ports, and keys](/documentation/articles/cache-configure/#properties) that you use when connecting to a cache that does not have clustering enabled.
 Redis manages the clustering on the backend so you don't have to manage it from your client.

 ### Can I directly connect to the individual shards of my cache?